lobsters/lobsters/CONTRIBUTING.md

 Please don't post a comment to "claim" an issue.
 If an issue then doesn't get finished it stalls out for years because nobody wants to be rude and "steal" it.

+Do not submit code written by LLM-powered coding tools because of the [uncertainty around their output's copyright](https://en.wikipedia.org/wiki/Artificial_intelligence_and_copyright).

 While this project's license allows for modification and use to run your own website, this source code repository is specifically for the code running the website at [lobste.rs](https://lobste.rs/).